KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: More details about Setup and Experimental Operation

-\section{More details about setup and Experimental operation}
+\section{More details about Setup and Experimental Operation}

-\subsection{Knowledge adaptation Evaluation}
+\subsection{Knowledge Adaptation Evaluation}

 Our knowledge adaptation evaluation completely follows the settings of EVOKE.
-Below, we will provide an introduction to EVOKE:

-\textbf{EVOKE:} This paper introduces EVOKE~\citep{jiang2025when}, a new benchmark to evaluate how well Large Multimodal Models (LMMs) can learn evolving knowledge without forgetting their original capabilities.
+Below we will provide a brief introduction: This paper introduces EVOKE \cite{jiang2025when}, a new benchmark to evaluate how well Large Multimodal Models can learn evolving knowledge without forgetting their original capabilities.
 It reveals the limitations of current methods in knowledge adaptation and the severity of catastrophic forgetting.
 The study further shows that knowledge augmentation and continual learning are promising solutions, providing a framework for future research.

-\subsection{Knowledge retention Evaluation}
+\subsection{Knowledge Retention Evaluation}

 We evaluate fine-tuned LMMs' knowledge retention capabilities on 12 benchmarks across 7 capability dimensions.
-And we follow the settings of VLMEvalKit~\citep{duan2024vlmevalkit} to evaluate these benchmarks, and the following is an introduction
+And we follow the settings of VLMEvalKit \cite{duan2024vlmevalkit} to evaluate these benchmarks, and the following is an introduction:

-\begin{itemize}[leftmargin=13pt] \item[1.] \textbf{MME}~\citep{fu2023mme} provides a holistic evaluation of LMMs' perception and cognition across 14 tasks.
-Its key feature is the use of carefully crafted instruction-answer pairs, which facilitates a straightforward assessment without the need for specialized prompt engineering.

-\item[2.] \textbf{MMBench}~\citep{liu2023mmbench} is a cross-lingual benchmark for comprehensively evaluating LMMs.
+\textbf{Comprehensive Evaluation:} \ding{182} \textbf{MME} \cite{fu2023mme} provides a holistic evaluation of LMMs' perception and cognition across 14 tasks.
+Its key feature is the use of carefully crafted instruction-answer pairs, which facilitates a straightforward assessment without the need for specialized prompt engineering. \ding{183} \textbf{MMBench} \cite{liu2023mmbench} is a cross-lingual benchmark for comprehensively evaluating LMMs.
 It features over 3,000 bilingual multiple-choice questions spanning 20 skill dimensions, from visual recognition to abstract reasoning.